-The theoretical MSE curve for $K_{\mathrm{SL}} = 0$ (i.e. spectral leakage neglected) is also superimposed in Figure \ref{fig:MSE_vs_OF}.
-It is evident from the figure that the slope of the $K_{\mathrm{SL}} = 0$ MSE curve is steeper at the high $\mathrm{OF}$ regime compared to those of $K_{\mathrm{SL}} = 4$ and $K_{\mathrm{SL}} = 8$ MSE curves.
+The theoretical MSE curve for $K_{\mathrm{SL}} = 0$ (i.e., spectral leakage neglected) is also superimposed in Figure \ref{fig:MSE_vs_OF}.
+It is evident from the figure that the slope of the $K_{\mathrm{SL}} = 0$ MSE curve is steeper in the high $\mathrm{OF}$ regime compared to those of $K_{\mathrm{SL}} = 6$ and $K_{\mathrm{SL}} = 8$ MSE curves.
 This validates the asymptotic MSE growth rates mentioned in Section \ref{section:performance_guarantee}.
-Nonetheless, the modulo ADC which uses our sliding DFT recovery still outperforms the conventional ones even if there is spectral leakage.
-The gap between the MSE curves of the modulo ADC and conventional ADC widens as $\mathrm{OF}$ is increased.
-At $\mathrm{OF} = 40$, the difference between the MSE incurred by the conventional ADC and the MSE incurred by the proposed sliding DFT-based recovery with $K_{\mathrm{SL}} = 8$ is approximately 25 dB.
+Nonetheless, the modulo ADC, which uses our STFT-based recovery, still outperforms the conventional ADC, even in the presence of spectral leakage.
+The gap between the MSE curves of the modulo ADC and conventional ADC widened as the $\mathrm{OF}$ is increased.
+At $\mathrm{OF} = 40$, the difference between the MSE incurred by the conventional ADC and that incurred by the proposed STFT-based recovery with $K_{\mathrm{SL}} = 8$ is approximately 25 dB.
 This result demonstrates that modulo ADCs can outperform conventional ADCs in oversampled settings, potentially enabling lower power consumption by relaxing resolution requirements.